Pedro Abad Santos

-Pedro Abad Santos y Basco (/es/, /tl/; January 31, 1876 – January 15, 1945) was a Filipino Marxist politician.
-He founded the Partido Sosyalista ng Pilipinas (PSP) or Philippine Socialist Party in 1932.
-He ran for several local elections but never won.
-He also ran for president in the 1941 Philippine presidential election, but later withdrew, weeks before the election.
-Luis Taruc of the Hukbalahap Rebellion was under his tutelage and was his right-hand man.
+Pedro Abad Santos y Basco (January 31, 1876 – January 15, 1945) was a Filipino Marxist politician.
+He founded the Socialist Party of the Philippines in 1932.
+He ran for several elections for governorship of Pampanga but never won.
+He also ran for president in the 1941 Philippine presidential election, but withdrew weeks before the election.
+Luis Taruc, who would lead the Hukbalahap, was under his tutelage and was his right-hand man.

 Early years

 Early life and education

 Pedro Abad Santos was born to a wealthy family in the town of San Fernando in Pampanga.
 He was the eldest of the 10 children of Vicente Abad Santos and Toribia Basco.
 He is a brother of José Abad Santos, who would become chief justice of the Supreme Court of the Philippines.
 He was also the uncle of another Vicente Abad Santos, who would become an associate justice of the Philippine Supreme Court.

-Pedro, or Perico as he was known, completed his secondary education at the Colegio de San Juan de Letran.
-He later studied medicine in the University of Santo Tomas where he received his Bachelor of Arts in 1891.
+Abad Santos, also referred to as Perico, completed his secondary education at the Colegio de San Juan de Letran.
+He later studied in the University of Santo Tomas.
+(Note: An article from the National Historical Commission of the Philippines claims that he studied in the University of Santo Tomas and received his Bachelor of Arts in 1891.
+A biography of Pedro Abad Santos claims that he studied law in the University of Santo Tomas and passed the bar in 1906.
+Another biography claims that he studied medicine in the University of Santo Tomas, then shifted his studies to law after his release in 1903 through a personal curriculum he created.)
+He also studied at the Ateneo de Manila.